ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/linkHelp.md

 ### How it works

-* When the *Link* button is activated, the *Link* dialog is displayed with the focus set to the *URL* field.
-If a text selection was previously made, the *Display Text* field is populated with the selected text.

-* However, if you activate the *Link* button with an empty selection, the default behavior is to use the *URL* text as the *Display Text*.
-This is problematic because URLs are often not very descriptive.
+* *Display Text* is the text that appears on your web page identifying and describing the link.

+* *Protocol* and *URL* specifies the target web page of the link.

+* *Use URL as Display Text* is option that allows the URL to be used as display text and must only be used in special circumstances.

 ### About display text

-* The *Display Text* for a link should be descriptive, unique and start with keywords (NNG).
+* Usable and accessible *Display Text* should be descriptive, unique and start with keywords (NNG).

 * The *Display Text* must **not** be empty, since it results in the URL being